ryanjeffares/poise/README.md

     * How would we know what to pop off the stack, if only one of the values is used?
     * Unpacking would need a different Vm implementation
     * What if packs were just lists...
-* Full UFCS?
+* Full UFCS + `Any` type annotation?
-* `Any` type annotation?
-To do this, it would make the most sense to refactor the internals so extension functions have a list of types they're implemented for, rather than the other way around, but that becomes very complicated to look up at runtime.
+    * In general, I think I prefer the idea of having an `Any` type annotation as opposed to full UFCS.
+    * However, adding an extension function to `Any` gets complicated.
+    * Currently, each type has a list of its extension functions.
+Keeping this system, an extension function on `Any` would have to be added to all current and future types when compiled
+    * We'd have to reverse this association, so each function knows which types it extends, but this is tedious to look up at runtime
+    * So maybe the current system is ok?
+A `PoiseFunction` instance in a `Value` is basically a shared pointer, so it's not too crazy
 * Vectors instead of maps!

 ## Feature Roadmap